On a Broken Formal Symmetry between Kinetic and Gravitational Energy: The Formal Symmetry in Newtonian Physics

 Substituting (10) into (5) and integrating both sides in the radial direction from zero to infinity then gives

 where the integration constant is again suppressed by our previous BCs.
 Dividing through by $m^2$ gives

 where

-is the stored momentum per test mass $m$ and will be defined as \emph{ the motion stored in the gravitational field}.
-It can in the Newtonian context be thought of as the 'potential motion' of the test mass i.e. motion which is 'gained' by the field as the test mass moves from the source to infinity.
-Notice that since $\phi<0$, $v_g$ must be interpreted to be imaginary.
-We shall see at the end of the next section that this is merely a mathematical artifact.
+is the stored momentum per test mass $m$ and will be defined as \emph{the motion stored in the gravitational field}.
+It can in the Newtonian context be thought of as the `potential motion' of the test mass i.e. motion which is `gained' by the field as the test mass moves from the source to infinity.
+Notice that the consideration of $v_g$ as an imaginary quantity is consistent with the fact that $\phi<0$.
+We will show at the end of the next section that it is possible to think of this as a mathematical artifact.
 For a potential given by Newton's law of gravitation

 By defining $v_g$ we can write the total test mass energy in Newtonian theory as

 making the formal symmetry between classical KE and GPE for the spherical field explicit.
 Due to our BCs $E=0$.
 For different BCs, the value of $E$ might differ due to non-vanishing integration constants, but the symmetry remains as long as $E$ is constant, which is just a statement of conservation of energy.